 Zambia - Banking SystemsZambia - Banking Systems

 Zambia’s commercial banking sector is composed of 19 international and local banks.
 All banks operating in Zambia must incorporate locally.
-As a result, there are no local branches of foreign (including U.S.) banks or financial institutions.
+As a result, there are no local retail branches of foreign (including U.S.) banks or financial institutions.
 Citibank Zambia Limited, a wholly-owned subsidiary of Citicorp NY, provides corporate banking services in Zambia.

 The banking sector has continued to expand and has led to a number of entities operating in multiple sectors such as banking, insurance, and the capital market.
 The regulatory environment is still fragmented with multiple regulators such as the Pensions Insurance Authority, BoZ, and SEC.